Apple reverses course, paving the way for Epic Games to establish rival iPhone app store in Europe - ExBulletin

 After a month-long trial, a federal judge in 2021 rejected most of Epic's claims in an appealable ruling, but the spat with Apple continues.

-Apple had rejected Epic's attempts to open an account that would allow it to open an alternative store for downloading iPhone apps, which Apple has controlled exclusively for more than 15 years.
+Apple rejected Epic's attempt to open an account that would allow it to open an alternative store for downloading iPhone apps, which Apple has controlled exclusively for more than 15 years.

 But a new set of regulations called the Digital Marketing Act (DMA) that came into effect in the 27-nation European Union earlier this week leaves the door open for other companies to compete with Apple's App Store to seize the opportunity Epic was hoping to seize.
 It was opened.

-European regulators say Apple's rejection of Sweden-based Epic's efforts to open an iPhone app developer account in Europe could violate the DMA, potentially leading to hefty fines. suggested that it was a possibility.
+European regulators have ruled that if Apple rejects Sweden-based Epic's efforts to open an iPhone app developer account in Europe, it could run afoul of the DMA and face potentially hefty fines.
+It was suggested that there was a possibility that

 In a brief statement, Apple did not mention regulatory approval, saying it was satisfied that Epic complied with all rules.

-In a social media post, Sweeney praised regulators for taking swift action to rein in Apple, saying the outcome was a strong commitment to the rule of law in Europe, the European Commission and developers around the world.
-He hailed it as a major victory for freedom.
+In a social media post hailing the result as a major victory for the rule of law in Europe, the European Commission and the freedom of speech of developers around the world, Sweeney said he would take swift action to rein in Apple.
+He praised regulators for taking action.

 The bad blood between Apple and Epic isn't over yet.
-Apple is seeking more than $73 million in fees from Epic in a U.S. antitrust lawsuit over the App Store.
+Apple is seeking more than $73 million from Epic to cover fees in a U.S. antitrust lawsuit over the App Store.
 A hearing on the request, which Epic describes in court documents as outlandish, is scheduled for later this month.

 |